cenit-io/cenit/README.md

  [*] Waiting for messages.
 To exit press CTRL+C
 ```

 It uses Figaro gem to manage app configuration using ENV.
-Any of this variable is required to run a local server but maybe you consider some of then to run in production environment
+Any of this variable is required to run a local server but maybe you consider some of them to run in production environment

 Then add to `config/application.yml` app configuration: